-Nessos, the son of Ixion and Nephele, was a Centaur who acted like a ferryman in the River Evinos, passing pedestrians across the river on his back.
-He used to have a bad relationship with the Greek hero Heracles.
+Nessos, the son of Ixion and Nephele, was a centaur who acted like a ferryman in the River Evinos, carrying pedestrians across the river on his back.
+Nessos was known to have a bad relationship with the Greek hero Heracles.

-Before he died, Nessos managed to give Deianeira a love potion mixed with his blood and semen, telling her to soak a robe of Hercules in it so that he would never be unfaithful to her again.
-This filter burned the great Greek mythical hero, Heracles, fatally with terrible pain.
+Before he died, Nessos managed to give Deianeira a love potion mixed with his blood and semen, and told her to soak a robe of Hercules in it so he would never be unfaithful to her again.
+This filter eventually burned the great Greek mythical hero, Heracles fatally with terrible pain.